shry678/faros_takehome/README.md

 Try running the script with different usernames and the optional parameters.

 Cases to try:
-⋅⋅* Try entering a GitHub username that does not exist ⋅⋅* Try running the command with a username with many repositories and save the graph images generated.
+- Try entering a GitHub username that does not exist
+- Try running the command with a username that has many repositories and save the graph images generated.

 Unit tests are written in `metrics_test.py`.